The 5 Best Canon New F1 Camera Lenses

 Alternative Macro Lenses

 - Canon FD 100mm f/4

 Used FD Camera Lens Prices

-The Canon New F-1 uses the Canon FD lens mount.
-Canon used the FD mount for film cameras manufactured from 1971-1992.
+The New F1 utilises the Canon FD lens mount.
+Canon used the FD mount for film cameras built from 1971 - 1992.

-The Canon FL mount was replaced by the FD mount, which was implemented between 1964 and 1971.
-FL mount lenses will work with the New F-1, but you will be required to use stopped down metering.
+The Canon FL lens mount was replaced by the FD mount, which was utilized from 1964 - 1971.
+FL mount lenses can be used with the New F1, but you will need to use stopped down metering.

 Standard Lens Cap Size

 The standard lens cap and filter ring thread diameter for Canon FD lenses is 55mm.